IIIF/api/source/api/content-state/0.9/index.md

 }
 ```

+The requirement to dereference the URI before being able to process the content state might also have usability or performance implications around network latency.
+For example, if a client is processing a lot of content state Annotations, or the environment is untrusted and dereferencing unrecognized URIs to determine what they are might introduce the possibility of malicious URIs being constructed to adversely affect either the client or the publisher of the URI, then the other forms are likely to be preferred.

-### 2.3 Protocol and Encoding Requirements
+### 2.3.
+Encoding Requirements

-There are many ways in which the content state data shown in Section 2.2 could be exchanged between IIIF-compatible systems.
-For interoperability, agreeing on the model is not enough.
-This section defines _Protocols_ for the transfer of this data, so that implementing software can receive or pass a content state without specific knowledge of other participating software.
-These protocols make use of widely supported features of modern browsers:
+There are many ways in which the content state data shown in the previous sections could be exchanged between IIIF-compatible systems.
+For interoperability, agreeing on the model is not enough, there are also encoding requirements for the format such that it is safe to be passed between environments.
+This section defines the requirements for safely encoding content states, and section 3 defines the methods for passing them between implementations.

-* Passing a content state as a query string parameter in an HTTP GET request
-* Passing a content state as a parameter in an HTTP POST request
-* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is the URI of a content state
-* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is a full content state
-* Using the [Drag and Drop API][org-mozilla-drag-drop] to expose and accept content states
-* Uploading content state from the client machine via the [FileReader][org-mozilla-filereader] interface
-* Initialising a client via an HTML5 `data-*` attribute

-Examples of these protocols are given in Section 3, [Initialization mechanisms][contentstate-initialization].

-#### 2.3.1 Content State Encoding
+#### 2.3.1.
+Content State Encoding

-A content state will be passed from client to server, and server to client, by the various methods described in this specification.
 A content state will contain characters from JSON syntax, and may contain strings from any language.
-The identifiers of IIIF and other resources within the content state may be Internationalized Resource Identifiers (IRIs), as defined in [RFC 3987][org-rfc-3987].
-For these reasons it is essential that the content state can be _encoded_ using an encoding that:
+The identifiers of IIIF and other resources within the content state _MAY_ be Internationalized Resource Identifiers (IRIs), as defined in [RFC 3987][org-rfc-3987].
+For these reasons the content state _MUST_ be _encoded_ using an encoding that:

 * Is simple to implement, for both decoding and encoding, in a web browser and on the server
 * Will safely encode any UTF-16 string from JavaScript